 To make money playing online poker, you need to do the following steps:

-Step 1: Choose a poker site and make a deposit
+Step 1: Choose an online poker site and make a deposit

-Step 2: Increase your balance by playing in good games
+Step 2: Increase your balance by playing in good cash games or poker tournaments

 Step 3: Study the game to improve your win rate and hourly rate.

 Step 4: Repeat steps 2 and 3 before withdrawing a part of your winnings

 After you’ve made a withdrawal, you can continue to play and study the game.
 Playing in good games only will be of essence to win online.
 You should be looking to play against players on which you can put a tag of a recreational player.
 You can identify these players from the following behavior at the tables:

 - Limping most of their hands preflop

 - Showing down many trash hands at showdown, such as T5o or J4o

 - Minbetting or min 3-betting regularly